kpwhri/konsepy_nlp_template/doco/SOCIAL_SUPPORT_DEMO.md

 This is a step-by-step demonstration of how to use the Konsepy NLP Template looking at the concept `SOCIAL_SUPPORT`.

+IMPORTANT: Most of this documentation is primarily for BUILDING an algorithm, NOT for running it.
+For help running, see the `README.md` file, or jump down to [extracting concepts, below](#extracting-concepts).

 These will show the command line arguments and reasoning I walk though, using Powershell on Windows (though these same steps should work for any OS, though syntax might be slightly different).

 ## Initial Setup